clmirabent/clmirabent/README.md

 ## Hi, I'm Carla 👋  I'm passionate about crafting digital experiences.

+- 👩🏻‍💻 I decided to switch careers path, from Marketing to Web Development a year ago cause I wanted to translate user needs into seamless web experiences (front-end & back-end)
-- 👩🏻‍💻 I'm currenlty doing all the Leetcode excercise that I can.
-My goal is to complete all of them.
+- 📚 I keep learning through side projects.
+My goal is to become an integral part of your team's success story.
 - ℹ️ Eager to expand my skill set, I'm open to learning any language, framework, or library not currently listed on my resume.